 If you can’t make it to Tai Hang, the good news is that there are local gatherings held all over the city.
 Here’s our guide to some of the best places for enjoying the festivities.*

 This may be a smaller scale version of the Tai Hang fire dragon dance, but for those in the Pok Fu Lam neighbourhood, it’s a great option.
-This event is all about community, so make sure you don’t miss it if you live nearby.
+The event is all about community, so make sure you don’t miss it if you live nearby.
+It’s being held on 17 September, from 6.30 to midnight.

 Lantern Carnivals are held in a few places across the city.
 This one in Causeway Bay’s Victoria Park is a must-see for those living on the Island.
-The event is happening on 10-12 September and it features beautiful lanterns, cultural performances and stalls with games.
-There’s also a similar carnival at Tsing Yi Park.
+The event is happening from 12 to 18 September and it features beautiful lanterns, cultural performances and stalls with games.
+There will also be a live broadcast of the Fire Dragon Dance from 16 to 18 September.

-Not to be confused with the Spring Lantern Festival (which happens at the very beginning of the year), the Mid-Autumn Lantern Display along the promenade at TST is lovely.
+Not to be confused with the Spring Lantern Festival (which happens at the very beginning of the year), the Hong Kong Mid-Autumn Festival Lantern Display happens along the promenade at TST.
+And it’s lovely!
 If you live on the Island, take the Star Ferry over after sunset and check it out.
 It starts right near the clock tower, so you can’t miss it.
+This year, the display is themed “Dragon Place on the Moon” and will last from 6 September to 6 October.

 Glow sticks are popular at these events but please keep in mind they’re very damaging to the environment.
 This is single-use plastic at it’s worst.
 So, keep the glow sticks at home and try a lantern with a torch.